 Welcome to the highly-ranked Erasmus University Rotterdam (EUR), a research university located in Rotterdam, the Netherlands.
-Being a student from the UK, you may have some concerns about studying abroad.
+Though we’re just a short flight away from nearly anywhere in the United Kingdom, it’s still a big step to go abroad for your undergrad or graduate studies.
 Here is what Rotterdam and the EUR have to offer you:

 Why British students choose the Netherlands and Erasmus University Rotterdam for uni

-- Top ranked undergraduate and graduate programmes completely in English – study at a top research universities without having to learn another language
+- Top ranked undergraduate and graduate programmes completely in English – no need to learn another language

-- Admissions & requirements welcoming to A-Level (GCSE) students and British undergrads
+- Admissions welcoming to A-Level (GCSE) and British undergrads

 - Dutch culture – bid farewell to traffic jams and say hello to cycling everywhere